rapid7/insightconnect-plugins/checkpoint_sand_blast/help.md

 ## Troubleshooting

-For the local version of Checkpoint Sand Blast, using the query report action the hash must be SHA1
+For the local version of Check Point SandBlast, using the query report action the hash must be SHA1

 # Version History